 You can watch the first 12 minutes above.

 There’s an 18-minute second part to the interview, where Professor Phinney goes through many more practical tips and answers common questions.
-This second part is on the membership pages (free one month trial).
+This second part is on the membership pages.

 Here are a few of the things Professor Phinney mentions in the full interview: